 - Legal advice and assistance in dealing with criminal charges that may arise in the course of teaching

-- Eligibility to participate in specialist councils, teachers’ conventions and local professional development activities
+- Eligibility to participate in teachers’ conventions and local professional development activities

 - Eligibility to be a delegate at the Annual Representative Assembly, Summer Conference and regional conferences